-Return to oven and bake for 7-10 minutes until the pizza puffs are deep golden brown and the dip is hot and bubbly.
+Return the dip to the oven and bake for 7-10 minutes until the pizza puffs are deep golden brown and the dip is hot and bubbly.

-While the dip is baking, cut the block of mozzarella cheese into 1/4 inch thick slices.
-Cut slices using number cutters, creating 1 though 12.
+While the dip is baking, cut the block of mozzarella cheese into ¼ inch thick slices.
+Cut slices using number cutters, creating 1 through 12.
 Cut a minute hand and an hour hand for the clock too.

 For more fun New Year's Eve Appetizer and Dessert Recipes, check these out...